Geometrization of the local Langlands correspondence: Artin stacks

-As $Rf^!\mathbb F_\ell$ is locally constant, any cohomologically smooth map $f: Y\to X$ of Artin v-stacks decomposes uniquely into a disjoint union of $f_d: Y_d\to X$ that are pure of $\ell$-dimension $d$.
+As $Rf^!\mathbb F_\ell$ is invertible, it is v-locally (and thus, a posteriori, \'etale locally) isomorphic to $\mathbb F_l[n]$ for some $n\in\mathbb Z$ (this can be deduced from Proposition~\ref{prop:constructible contre localement constant}~(ii)), so any cohomologically smooth map $f: Y\to X$ of Artin v-stacks decomposes uniquely into a disjoint union of $f_d: Y_d\to X$ that are pure of $\ell$-dimension $d$.
 A priori this decomposition may depend on $\ell$ and include half-integers $d$, but this will not happen in any examples that we study.